Heel and Arch Pain

-With fall sports in full swing, it is time to be on the lookout for heel and arch pain.
-One of the most common areas where we see the pain this time of year is the back of the heel, where the Achilles tendon attaches to the heel bone.
-This tends to bother both children and adults, but for very different reasons.
-Fortunately, at Kansas City Foot and Ankle, our experts are well equipped to deal with both issues.
-Heel pain is one of the most common problems we see at Kansas City Foot and Ankle and we are experts in this field.
+With fall sports in full swing, it is time to be on the lookout for heel and arch pain!
+One of the most common areas where we see Achilles tendon and heel pain in kids and adults is in the back of the heel.
+This is where the Achilles tendon attaches to the heel bone.
+This tends to bother both children and adults, but for very different reasons!
+Fortunately, our experts at Kansas City Foot and Ankle are well equipped to deal with both issues.
+Heel pain is one of the most common problems we see at Kansas City Foot and Ankle and we are experts in this field!

 At Kansas City Foot and Ankle, we have experienced physicians and surgeons to take care of both of these common causes of foot and ankle related pain.
-Dr. Daniel Miller, Dr. Stephanie Jameson, Dr. Dusty Christensen, Dr. Ross Bartley, Dr. Dan Hanon, and Dr. Mark Green are all experts in heel pain.
-If you or your child are having heel pain, call today to set up an appointment and start your recovery today.
+Our Doctors are all experts in heel pain.
+If you or your child are having heel pain, call to set up an appointment and start your recovery today!
 Foot pain is never normal!
 Call 816-943-1111 to set up an appointment with our experts.